Ty Cobb out as White House lawyer

 Mueller has raised the possibility of a presidential subpoena in at least one meeting, according to two sources.
 But some of the President's legal advisers are gambling that Mueller would not go that far.

 Shortly before the news of his departure broke, Cobb spoke with ABC News and said Trump sitting for an interview with Mueller is "not off the table."
+He also said it is "an open question" if Mueller could compel Trump to testify.